We may earn affiliate commissions for the recommended products. Learn more.

 Going the do-it-yourself way allows you to create the best DIY home security system tailored to your individual needs.
 The initial price depends on the household size, the depth of desired protection, equipment quality, and monitoring type.
 Let's see how much that amounts to.

-To put things into perspective, consider SimpliSafe's The Starter pack.
+To put things into perspective, consider SimpliSafe's Starter pack.
 It goes for $279.94 and includes 1 base station, 1 keypad, 4 entry sensors, and 1 motion sensor.
 It does not include outdoor cameras and doorbells, so you will have to add each desired component for an additional price.

 Other security systems you might be interested in:

-Final Word on DIY Home security systems
+Final word on DIY home security systems

-During our research, Xfinity secured the best DIY home security spot.
+During my research, Xfinity secured the best DIY home security spot.
 Its vast US coverage, excellent smart home integration, easy setup, and intuitive app offer exceptional value.
 On the other hand, DIY systems are highly customizable to respond to individual needs, so the finest is the one that provides the features that you require.

 The Cybernews research crew helped me to overview widely used DIY home security systems.
-After narrowing the list down to 5, I scrutinized each pricing, smart home integration, monitoring options, and installation difficulty.
+After narrowing the list down to 5, I scrutinized each for pricing, smart home integration, monitoring options, and installation difficulty.
 The result is a list of 5 top-notch DIY alarm systems with a plethora of benefits.

 FAQ